Italy Heaven: Plan your dream holiday in Italy

-The Vogalonga, Venice
+The Vogalonga rowing event, Venice

 The Vogalonga is a splendid, fun and thoroughly worthy event which takes place once a year in Venice and its lagoon.
 It's held on a Sunday morning in May or June.
 Like a protest, a get-together and a non-competitive race rolled into one, this is an event where rowers take over the lagoon and canals.
 They oust the destructive motorboats which churn up the fragile lagoon ecosystem and damage Venice's buildings, and for one morning the peace is disturbed only by the slap of oars, the shouts and songs of rowing teams and the applause of enthusiastic spectators.